Aaron Rodgers Reminds NFC North Who Runs the Division

 What looked like a dominant performance became a footnote.
 Bears faithful can be excited about the team's defensive potential, but Vic Fangio's unit couldn't slow the game's most natural passer when he returned like a knight in shining armor for the second half.

-Rodgers completed 17 of his 22 passes during the next four drives that resulted in all 24 points.
+Rodgers completed 17 of his 22 passes during the next four drives, resulting in all 24 points.

 Some of Rodgers' throws were simply ridiculous.
 The quarterback couldn't plant his left leg yet still uncorked multiple eye-popping throws, including a spectacular 39-yard touchdown to Geronimo Allison from the opposite hash.
 Rodgers completed the pass with no lower body help; the throw was all arm, as seen below, courtesy of the NFL: